 Today, under chairman and chief executive officer Pamela H. Patsley, MoneyGram is the second-largest money transfer company in the world and has $1.5 billion in annual revenues.
-We have a track record of targeted growth and continued market outperformance and are well-positioned in a nearly $600 billion - and growing - industry.
+We have a track record of targeted growth and are well-positioned in a nearly $600 billion - and growing - industry.

-MoneyGram now offers services at more than 345,000 agent locations in more than 200 countries, and has an aggressive expansion plan that includes an internal goal of reaching $2 billion in revenue in 2017, with 15 to 20 percent of this revenue from self-service channels including online, mobile, account deposit, ATMs, and kiosks.
+MoneyGram now offers services at more than 347,000 agent locations in more than 200 countries, and has an aggressive expansion plan that includes 15 to 20 percent of revenue from self-service channels including online, mobile, account deposit, ATMs, and kiosks.
 We believe that self-service investments focused on an exceptional consumer experience are integral to our continued success.